 Both pianos have weighted keys with the Allegro being much lighter weight and the Casio being a bit heavier weight (somewhat better).
 The overall piano sound itself is good on the Allegro so that's OK, but what really separates the two is the way the keytouch volume/response is and also the way the sustain pedal responds.
 The Williams Allegro keytouch piano response is not smooth at all and it should be good right out of the box.
-The action is somewhat choppy with noticeable jumps in volume as you play the keys harder or softer.
+The action is somewhat choppy and physically noisy, with noticeable jumps in volume as you play the keys harder or softer.
 If you play harder & faster on the keys, you can actually loose notes when playing.
 In other words, the key won;t actually sound out the note which is likely due to cheap electronic key sensing ability.
 Also, the keys themselves go down much too easily almost like a cheaper keyboard as compared to a piano.
 An actual piano touch response is smooth and gradual, with subtle changes in volume and is heavier weighted... not so on the Allegro.
 This would not be good for anyone above a beginner level and even with beginners this could cause bad playing habits because you'd always have to be compensating or adjusting for it and piano teachers (like myself) don't like that.
 The Casio does have a noticeably smoother, more gradual keytouch volume response than the Williams, but it could be a bit better as well (keytouch is much better in the newer CDP120).